 Planning to create a speculative map populated with collaborative fictions based around extreme extrapolation of the consequences of Dinacon projects.
 It’ll be fun.

 Deren Guler is a researcher and educator who specializes in designing accessible technology solutions and tools.
 She holds a BS in Physics and a Master of Tangible Interaction Design from Carnegie Mellon University.
 She is a part-time Lecturer in the Design and Technology department at Parsons the New School for design and leads workshops in designing for the future around the world.
 Her work has been featured in the New York Times, BBC, CNN, and Wired among others.
 She is the founder of Teknikio, a series of electronic components and kits designed to foster technological literacy and creative confidence especially in girls, through physical experimentation.

 I am interested in creating a series of natural and artificial smart environments that interact with each other to explore the perception of “high tech” systems.
 This will build off of the project I started at Dinacon last year and have been researching through speculative design tools.

-Joel is the engineer behind the Pulse Sensor www.pulsesensor.com and OpenBCI www.openbci.com from 2014 to 2018.
+Joel is the engineer behind the Pulse Sensor www.pulsesensor.com and OpenBCI www.openbci.com.
 Joel designs and hacks electronics and specialize in biosensing.
 Other exploits include www.tympan.org, www.openhak.com. he is co-designing this year’s badge for the Biohacking Village at DEFCON.

 I am a physicists specialising in instrumentation.
 I have worked on experiments ranging from blue skies measurements of the Universal Constant of Gravitation, to practical mass metrology at the milligram level.
 At the University of Bath I work on open source hardware, including the OpenFlexure microscope.